 A minimum threshold of 4.1% must be spent on SNR, and a maximum of 10% of the allocation may be used towards administration expenses.
+This 10% includes both provincial and municipal 50 per cent cost-shared amounts.
+Starting 2021, CMSMs and DSSABs will be required to cost share all provincial child care administration funding.

-Beginning in January 2020, CMSMs and DSSABs are asked to cost-share expansion plan operating funding at a rate of 80/20 provincial/municipal.
+As well, beginning in January 2020, CMSMs and DSSABs were asked to cost-share expansion plan operating funding at a rate of 80/20 provincial/municipal which will continue in 2021.
 Please note that while cost sharing is recommended, the ministry is committing to providing the provincial allocation regardless of the CMSM/DSSAB contribution.